-Tel Aviv, Israel, May 26, 2021 -- BioLineRx Ltd. (NASDAQ: BLRX) (TASE: BLRX), a late clinical-stage biopharmaceutical company focused on oncology, today reports its financial results for the quarter ended March 31, 2021 and provides a corporate update.
+Tel Aviv, Israel, August 18, 2021 -- BioLineRx Ltd. (NASDAQ: BLRX) (TASE: BLRX), a late clinical-stage biopharmaceutical company focused on oncology, today reports its financial results for the quarter ended June 30, 2021 and provides a corporate update.

-Significant events and achievements during the first quarter 2021 and subsequent period:
+Significant events and achievements during the second quarter 2021 and subsequent period:

 - Announced positive topline results from GENESIS Phase 3 trial of Motixafortide in stem-cell mobilization (SCM).
-The data demonstrate that the study successfully met all primary and secondary endpoints with an exceptionally high level of statistical significance (p<0.0001). - 88.3% of patients receiving Motixafortide + G-CSF underwent transplantation after only ONE administration of Motixafortide and in only ONE apheresis session, compared to 10.8% for G-CSF alone; potentially supports Motixafortide on top of G-CSF as new standard-of-care mobilization agent in autologous bone-marrow transplantation. - The Company is proceeding with activities in support of an NDA submission in this indication anticipated in the first half of 2022, including a pre-NDA meeting with the FDA planned for the second half of this year.
+The data demonstrate that the study successfully met all primary and secondary endpoints with an exceptionally high level of statistical significance (p<0.0001), including approximately 90% of patients who mobilized enough cells for transplantation with only one administration of Motixafortide and in only one apheresis session. - Based on the positive results from the GENESIS study, the Company is aggressively proceeding with activities in support of an NDA submission in stem cell mobilization anticipated in the first half of 2022, including a pre-NDA meeting with the FDA planned for the second half of this year.
+This is consistent with prior guidance. - Continued to advance a pharmacoeconomic cost effectiveness study of Motixafortide in SCM to establish Motixafortide as the new standard-of-care and primary mobilization agent (in combination with G-CSF).
+The aim of the study is to demonstrate significant clinical benefits and cost savings from reduced numbers of doses and apheresis sessions, higher rates of transplantation and quality-of-life benefits in Motixafortide-treated patients; initial data on track to be announced in the second half of this year.